INTRODUCING DR. FISHER

 Education and Career Background

 Dr. Fisher received a doctorate in Clinical Psychology at the Chicago School of Professional Psychology in Irvine, California.
 She completed her masters in the process of obtaining her doctorate.
 Dr. Fisher completed a formal APA-accredited internship at Wasatch Mental Health in Provo, Utah where she worked with a wide range of presenting problems.
 Dr. Fisher has several years of practice working with diverse local communities.
 Dr. Fisher has engaged in psychological assessment throughout her training, including learning disability evaluations for college students, ADHD assessments for children and adults, and diagnostic clarification for the purpose of informing treatment for other mental health providers.
 She has worked in both individual and group formats with the full age range.
-Dr. Fisher is a postdoctoral fellow at Great Life Counseling Center under the supervision of Dr. Crystal Gayle, Ph.D.
+Dr. Fisher completed her postdoctoral fellowship hours with Great Life Counseling Center and she has since served as the supervisor for the GLCC trainees’ weekly case consultation meetings.